 Fluent Forever is a subscription language learning app rooted in neuroscience as described in the Wall Street Journal National Best-Seller by the same name.
 Subscriptions are \$9.99 for one month, \$8.99/month for six months, \$7.99/month for twelve months and \$6.99/month for twenty four months.
-Customers can access our app for free for 14 days, and then need a subscription to do more.
+Customers can access a subset of our app content and features for free, and are offered the ability to upgrade to a paid subscription to unlock all content and features.
 In addition, we offer combined app + coaching subscriptions for \$89-289/month.
 We offer content to learn Spanish-Latin American, Spanish-European, French, Italian, German, Brazilian Portuguese, Japanese, Dutch, Hebrew, Mandarin and Korean.
-We intend to offer English as a Second Language in our coaching programs later on.